Albrecht von Wallenstein: Early life

-In 1604, his sister, Kateřina Anna, married the leader of the Moravian Protestants, Karel the Older of Zierotin.
+In 1604, his younger sister, Kateřina Anna of Waldstein (1584-1605), married the leader of the Moravian Protestants, Karel the Older of Zierotin (1564–1636).
 He then studied at the University of Olomouc (matriculating in 1606).
 His contact with the Olomouc Jesuits is considered to be at least partially responsible for his conversion to Catholicism that same year.

 The contributory factor to his conversion may have been the Counter-Reformation policy of the Habsburgs that effectively barred Protestants from being appointed to higher offices at court in Bohemia and in Moravia, and the impressions he gathered in Catholic Italy.
-However, there are no sources clearly indicating the reasons for Wallenstein's conversion, except for a subjunctive anecdote by his contemporary Franz Christoph von Khevenhüller about the Virgin Mary saving Wallenstein's life when he fell from a window in Innsbruck.
+However, there are no sources clearly indicating the reasons for Wallenstein's conversion, except for a subjunctive anecdote by his contemporary Count Franz Christoph von Khevenhüller (1588-1650) about the Virgin Mary saving Wallenstein's life when he fell from a window in Innsbruck.
 Wallenstein was later made a member of the Order of the Golden Fleece.

 In 1607, based on recommendations by his brother-in-law, Zierotin, and another relative, Adam of Waldstein, often mistakenly referred to as his uncle, Wallenstein was made chamberlain at the court of Matthias, and later also chamberlain to archdukes Ferdinand and Maximilian.

-In 1609, Wallenstein married the Czech Lucretia of Víckov, née Nekšová, of Landek, the wealthy widow of Arkleb of Víckov who owned the towns of Vsetín, Lukov, Rymice and Všetuly/Holešov (all in eastern Moravia).
+In 1609, Wallenstein married the Czech Anna Lucretia of Víckov, née Nekšová of Landek (1582-1614), the wealthy widow of Arkleb of Víckov who owned the towns of Vsetín, Lukov, Rymice and Všetuly/Holešov (all in eastern Moravia).
 She was three years older than Wallenstein, and he inherited her estates after her death in 1614.

 He used his wealth to win favour, offering and commanding 200 horses for Archduke Ferdinand of Styria for his war with Venice in 1617, thereby relieving the fortress of Gradisca from the Venetian siege.
 He later endowed a monastery in his late wife's name and had her reburied there.

-In 1623, Wallenstein married Isabella Katharina, daughter of Count Karl von Harrach.
-She bore him two children: a son who died in infancy and a surviving daughter.
+In 1623, Wallenstein married Countess Isabella Katharina von Harrach (1601-1655), daughter of Count Karl von Harrach and his wife, Baroness Maria Elisabeth von Schrattenbach (1563-1653).
+They had two children: a son who died in infancy and a surviving daughter, Countess Maria Elisabeth von Kaunitz (1626-1662).
 Examples of the couple's correspondence survive.
 The two marriages made him one of the wealthiest men in the Bohemian Crown.